GraceGuideAI/graceguide-mvp/README.md

 # Installs Vite and other packages so the build script can run successfully
 ```

+Running `npm run build` before installing packages will fail because Vite
+and other dependencies are not yet available.
+Either install them first as
+shown above or use `npm run build` or the helper script
+`./scripts/build_frontend.sh`; both trigger a `prebuild` step that installs
+the dependencies automatically.

 ## Environment variables

 Set your OpenAI key so both the database script and the API can embed and query text: